khulnasoft/khulnasoft/doc/admin/observability/metrics.md

 #### Complete reference

 A complete reference of Khulnasoft's vast set of Prometheus metrics is not yet available.
-If you are interested in this, please reach out by filing an issue or contacting us at [support@sourcegraph.com](mailto:support@sourcegraph.com).
+If you are interested in this, please reach out by filing an issue or contacting us at [support@khulnasoft.com](mailto:support@khulnasoft.com).

 ### Prometheus configuration

-Sourcegraph runs a customized image of Prometheus, which packages a standard Prometheus installation together with rules files and target files tailored to Sourcegraph and quality-of-life integrations such as [the ability to configure alerting from the Sourcegraph web application](./alerting/index.md).
+Khulnasoft runs a customized image of Prometheus, which packages a standard Prometheus installation together with rules files and target files tailored to Khulnasoft and quality-of-life integrations such as [the ability to configure alerting from the Khulnasoft web application](./alerting/index.md).

 A directory can be mounted at `/sg_prometheus_add_ons`.
 It can contain additional config files of two types: